 Immunotherapy for Kidney Cancer

 Immunotherapy is a cancer treatment that uses medications to boost the patient’s immune system so that it can more effectively identify and destroy cancer cells.
 This type of treatment is used for a variety of cancers, including renal cell cancer (kidney cancer).
+Immunotherapy is most commonly used to treat advanced or metastatic kidney cancer, while surgery, targeted therapy and other types of treatments are typically used for early-stage kidney cancer.

 Types of immunotherapy used for treating kidney cancer